aeeckhou/shallowHRD/README.md

 ## Nota Bene

-1. The overall pipeline works also on BAM files with a coverage much more important.
+1. The overall pipeline works also on BAM files with a coverage much more important
-2. The shallowHRD R script can be adapted to over kind of segmentation outputs ([QDNAseq](https://github.com/ccagc/QDNAseq) for instance)
+2. The *shallowHRD* script can be adapted to other segmentation outputs ([QDNAseq](https://github.com/ccagc/QDNAseq) for instance)
 3. The ploidy provided by ControlFREEC is just an indication and should only be taken as such

 ## Contact